iver56/neon-fantasy/README.md

 Note: Please run the demo in Chrome, not in Firefox.
 In Firefox, there seems to be something wrong with the synchronization between audio and visuals.

+When you press the start button, the demo will try to put the browser in full screen mode.

 # Effects

 1. Glowing Orbs: fawds